jshannon75/HousingSurvey_ShinyFlexdash/README.md

 The main application is found in the sampledata_flexdash.Rmd file.
 The initial section reads in data and sets parameters for a textbox showing parcel data and a dropdown menu used on two different tabs.
 The remainder of the code creates the three main tabs used in this application:

-1. # of property issues: Allows users to view and filter properties based on the total number of issues reported.
+1. Number of property issues: Allows users to view and filter properties based on the total number of issues reported.
 2. Specific issues & heatmap: Allows users to view the locations of specific issues (such as roof damage).
 Users can also identify hotspots for issues based on a hexagonal grid.
 3. Classification & census: Properties are visualized based on a three tier classification (standard, substandard, and dilapidated).
 Block level data from the 2010 Census is also used to contextualize property conditions.